ifurusato/rp2040-i2c-slave/README.md

 * [Raspberry-Pico---I2C-Slave](https://github.com/TraoreMorike/Raspberry-Pico---I2C-Slave)

+## Hardware Installation

+The ItsyBitsy RP2040 uses pin 24 for SDA and pin 25 for SCL.
+You should also be sure to connect the GND pin to the common ground of your Raspberry Pi.
+If you're connecting it to your Pi via a USB connector you won't need to provide 3.3V to the board as that will be provided via USB.
+So: just three wires, as per the photo.

 ## Support & Liability

 This project comes with no promise of support or liability.
 Use at your own risk.